thanos1983/kubernetes/IaCaKs/HLD/README.md

-# HLD Design for on premise infrastructure with on premise AI
+# HLD Design for Azure Kubernetes Service with Azure Active Directory

 ## How to install

 This documentation will provide a solution for Ubuntu (LinuxOS).
 Sample of code:

 ```bash